-- 1. Stop the engine and remove the key from the panel. - 2.
+1. Stop the engine and remove the key from the panel.
 Flip up the plastic filler cap of the expansion tank.

-- 3. Coolant level should stand between the higher and the lower spurs on the side of the tank (red arrows). - 4.Top-up in using clean water only if amount to fill is remote.
-Use glycol mix if tank is almost empty. - 5.
-Reinstall the coolant cap. - 6.
+- 2. Coolant level should stand between the higher and the lower spurs on the side of the tank (red arrows). - 3.Top-up in using clean water only if amount to fill is remote.
+Use glycol mix if tank is almost empty. - 4.
+Reinstall the coolant cap. - 5.
 Check the coolant level in the recovery tank (if fitted).
 It should lie between the Min and Max mark of the recovery tank.
 Add clean water if necessary.

-The Min and Max level indicated on the recovery tank (if fitted) does not indicate the correct level of coolant.
+The Min and Max levels on the recovery tank (if fitted) are indicating the effective level of coolant only when the engine is cold.